Vin Sabbatucci: Playing career

-In June 1955 Vin crossed to Camberwell Football Club in the Victorian Football Association (VFA) were he would play 23 senior games between 1955 and 1958.
+In June 1955 Vin crossed to Camberwell Football Club in the Victorian Football Association (VFA) where he would play 23 senior games between 1955 and 1958.

 Professional Running Career

 While Vin made his mark in VFL and VFA football, he was also regarded as an outstanding professional runner and, in later years, a running coach.
 Sabbatucci took to professional running in 1950's in an effort to increase his speed for football.

 Sabbatucci first ‘made the news’ in pro-running in December 1956 when he won the Talbot Gift (off 8 yards) in 12.3 seconds.
 He also won the Talbot Sprint (75 yards) on that day.
 Further to this Sabbatucci won the Northcote gift in 1962 in a time of 12.3 seconds.
 Over the next twenty years, Vin became a celebrity in the sport of professional foot racing, training and running himself, claiming race victories and running in multiple finals, most notable being a finalist in the Bendigo gift 4 times, but unfortunately not claiming a win in any of the 4 final appearances.

 Vin was recognised as a leading coach and trained many of Melbourne’s best professional runners including Evan Armstrong, who won the Bendigo Gift (1977) and Brian Parker, who won that event in 1971.
 Vin also trained Prahran Gift winners Rod Butters (1982) and Bill Liston (1984).
 In 1977-78, Vin won the Australian Professional Runners and Trainers Association most celebrated award of the ‘Trainer of the Year’.

 Vin competed throughout Victoria and interstate, claiming more race victories.